 Some cartons and packets can also become permeable.
 Meaning moisture makes its way in, which allows mold to form and bacterial toxins to produce.
 This, in turn, attracts pests which can then lay eggs in the food, which can lead to serious issues for dogs if ingested.

 This is the main reason that packaged food needs to be thoroughly checked before it is fed to dogs.
 It is even possible for in-date food to have mold present if it hasn’t been stored correctly.

 Fat is often vilified as an unnecessary additive to foods because it can cause weight gain, but it is an essential part of your dog’s diet.
 It provides them with energy, essential oils for a healthy coat and brain function, and adds extra flavor to their food.

 Unfortunately, it is one of the first ingredients to turn rancid and spoil.
 When it does sour, it produces an unmistakable, intense, rotting smell.
 Well, for us, at least.
-Fido, on the other hand, won’t notice and will happily chow down on soured food.
+Fido, on the other hand, won’t care and might happily chow down on soured food.

 If the food is bad and the fat has turned, it can lead to digestion issues.

 Mold is usually pretty easy to spot.
 The little white fluffy spores seem to stand out even on soft white bread, and if you get up close and personal with your pup’s kibble, it is the same.

 Because it tends to grow on the top layer of food, both wet and dry, it is easy to spot.
 Unlike soured fat, mold gives off a smell that most dogs won’t like.
 So if it smells odd and Fido doesn’t eat it, check for mold.